chirayurana/fyp_app/README.md

   - username: admin password: admin

-if you face authentication issues then go to pgconf inside the docker volume and uncomment the port ther
+if you face authentication issues then go to pgconf inside the docker volume and uncomment the port there using the exposed port address